moodle-an-hochschulen/moodle-local_sandbox/README.md

 Changes
 -------

+* 2016-07-21 - Move the plugin's settings page to Site Administration -> Courses because this is where it logically belongs to
 * 2016-07-19 - Check compatibility for Moodle 3.1, no functionality change
 * 2016-02-10 - Change plugin version and release scheme to the scheme promoted by moodle.org, no functionality change
 * 2016-01-01 - Remove reference to pre-Moodle 2.7 execution time configuration in language pack and README